 successful partnership with the game of Rugby including again being involved in the premier event of such a dynamically growing sport," said Ken Allen, CEO, DHL Express.
 "We are also thrilled that it is breaking new ground in Japan, a country with the fourth largest population of rugby players in the world and with great potential to inspire a new generation of Rugby fans with its performances both on and off the pitch.
 DHL has operated in Japan for forty five years and has built up an unrivalled network in the country.
-We can't wait to share all the passion and enjoyment that Rugby embodies with our customers, employees and the broader Rugby family in Japan and and a half years."
+We can't wait to share all the passion and enjoyment that Rugby embodies with our customers, employees and the broader Rugby family in Japan and around the world over the next two and a half years."